mashehata95/PDL-1-mini-project/README.md

    - Perform classical MD simulations to study the conformational flexibility and interaction dynamics of the PD-L1-antibody complexes using OpenMM.

 4. **Protein Interaction Fingerprint (PIF) Analysis**
-   - Identify key residues at the PD-L1 interface involved in critical interactions.
+   - Identify key residues at the PD-L1 interface involved in critical interactions with Atezolizumab and Durvalumab.
    - Define target hotspots for designing novel protein binders.

 5. **RFdiffusion-based Protein Binder Design**